arunkv/letter-boxed/README.md

 This is a solver for the New York Times [Letter Boxed puzzle](https://www.nytimes.com/puzzles/letter-boxed).
 Uses the NLTK word list as the default dictionary.
 Outputs all possible solutions.

+_Note_: Not all NLTK solutions may work in the actual puzzle since the dictionary used by NYTimes is smaller.

 ## Requirements

 * `pip install -r requirements.txt`